tariqhawis/tariqhawis.github.io/_projects/injectbot-first-ever-gui-sql-injection-tool.md

 # Advisory

 This tool should be used for authorized penetration testing and/or educational purposes only.
-Any misuse of this software will not be the responsibility of the author or of any other collaborator.
+Any misuse of this software will not be the responsibility of the author or any other collaborator.
-Use it at your own networks and/or with the network owner's permission.
+Use it at your networks and/or with the network owner's permission.

 GPL-3.0 License 2020 InjectBot&trade; - By Tariq Hawis